Curating on the Marginby Yasmeen Siddiqui and Hrag Vartanian

 Polished and framed according to "international standards" of conceptual art’s language and forms, works by Rajie Cook and Alexandra S. Handal are heavy handed and rhetorical.
-More so than, for example, Zuhdie Al Adawi, who reflects on a lived experience rather than a heard narrative.
-Although neither Cook nor Handal have lived in Palestine, both identify themselves as Palestinians.
+More so than, for example, Zuhdi Al-Adawi, who reflects on a lived experience rather than a heard narrative.
+Although neither Cook nor Handal has lived in Palestine, both identify themselves as Palestinians.
 Their articulation of identity is, pointedly, informed by and reacting to images they have been fed from American media and visual culture.
 Both artists’ works, sculptural and symbolic, do not resonate anything beyond superficial observations of Israeli oppression through the use of tired symbols like the Star of David, the Palestinian black and white kufaya, bound objects or barbed wire.
-Al Adawi’s Askalan "Prison," a painting on a handkerchief, made while in prison, in contrast, conveys deeply felt frustration, humiliation and hope – emotions belonging to a revolutionary.
+Al-Adawi’s Askalan "Prison," a painting on a handkerchief, made while in prison, in contrast, conveys deeply felt frustration, humiliation and hope – emotions belonging to a revolutionary.

 Halaby belongs to Palestinian art’s old school, steeped in Marxist revolution, literal in content and decorative in contrast to modern art’s rejection of ornament.
 The Palestinian artist, Halaby insists, "is cherished by their communities and accepted with love."
 Given the constraints of living under occupation, in exile, or under Israeli rule portraying artists as integrated, welcome and appreciated members of the resistance is highly suspect.

 "No," Halaby claims, "it’s seen as a precious gift.
 Painting and art are part of Palestinian history.
 The first icon painters were Palestinian artists and they haven’t stopped making icons.
 It may be seem backward now, but it’s still there."